-Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities (the Conditions) set forth in the Base Prospectus dated 23 November 2011 (the Base Prospectus) [and the supplement to the Base Prospectus dated [•]] which [together] constitute[s] a base prospectus for the purposes of the Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 (the Prospectus Directive) and relevant Irish laws.
-The Central Bank of Ireland (the Central Bank, reference to which includes, with respect to actions prior to the commencement of relevant sections of the Central Bank Reform Act 2010 on 1 October 2010, the Irish Financial Services Regulatory Authority, as part of the Central Bank and Financial Services Authority of Ireland) has approved the Base Prospectus under Part 7 of the Prospectus Directive (2003/71/EC) Regulations 2005 (the Irish Prospectus Regulations) as having been drawn up in accordance with the Irish Prospectus Regulations and Commission Regulation (EC) No. 809/2004 (the EU Prospectus Regulation).
+Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities (the Conditions) set forth in the Base Prospectus dated 14 December 2012 (the Base Prospectus) [and the supplement to the Base Prospectus dated [•]] which [together] constitute[s] a base prospectus for the purposes of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended (the Prospectus Directive) and relevant Irish laws.
+The Central Bank of Ireland (the Central Bank, reference to which includes, with respect to actions prior to the commencement of relevant sections of the Central Bank Reform Act 2010 on 1 October 2010, the Irish Financial Services Regulatory Authority, as part of the Central Bank and Financial Services Authority of Ireland) has approved the Base Prospectus under Part 7 of the Prospectus Directive (2003/71/EC) Regulations 2005, as amended (the Irish Prospectus Regulations) as having been drawn up in accordance with the Irish Prospectus Regulations and Commission Regulation (EC) No. 809/2004, as amended (the EU Prospectus Regulation).

 This document (Final Terms) constitutes the final terms of the Securities described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Base Prospectus [as so supplemented].
 Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms and the Base Prospectus [as so supplemented].
 The Base Prospectus [and the supplement to the Base Prospectus dated [•]] [is][are] available for viewing during normal business hours at the registered office of the Issuer at EBS Building, 2 Burlington Road, Dublin 4, Ireland [and at www.ebs.ie] and copies may be obtained (i) in printed form free of charge from the Issuer at its aforementioned registered office and from the Principal Paying Agent at its office set out at the end of the Base Prospectus [as so supplemented], or (ii) in electronic form on the website of the Central Bank (for so long as the Central Bank decides to provide a service of publishing prospectuses on its website).

 [The following alternative language applies if the first Tranche of an issue which is being increased was issued under a base prospectus with an earlier date.
+However, note that following amendments to the Prospectus Directive and the EU Prospectus Regulation, it may not be possible to issue Securities that are intended to be fungible with Securities issued before 1 July 2012.]